michalrus/interview/README.md

 1. Error handling (`git-grep` for “wicked situation”).
 Also, if a party gets some malformed ciphertext and then tries to decrypt it, the process might throw.

+1. Currently, the parties are not able to perform more than one verification concurrently (within *one* party).
+Easy to fix, but I don’t know if this is required and fixing would further complicate the code.

 ## Depending on scapi

 1. Update `scapiPath` in `build.sbt` to point to where you have installed scapi—if you already have it installed.
 If not, see below.